gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 device name will be structured as `GoPro XXXX` where XXXX is the last four digits of your camera's serial number.

+{% warning %}
+If you have renamed your GoPro to something other than the default, you will need to update the below steps accordingly.
+{% endwarning %}

 First, we define a regex which is either "GoPro " followed by any four alphanumeric characters if no identifier was passed, or "GoPro " concatenated with the identifier if it exists.
 In the demo `ble_connect.py`, the identifier is taken from the command-line arguments.